MicrosoftDocs/bot-docs/articles/nodejs/bot-builder-nodejs-quickstart.md

 npm init
 ```

-Follow the on screen prompt to enter information about your bot and npm will create a **package.json** file that contains the information you provided.
+Follow the prompt on the screen to enter information about your bot and npm will create a **package.json** file that contains the information you provided.

 ## Install the SDK
 Next, install the Bot Builder SDK for Node.js and <a href="http://restify.com/" target="_blank">restify</a> by running the following **npm** commands: